open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 </details>

-## Transport OCM component versions
+## Transport OCM Component Versions

-The section [Bundle composed components](#bundle-composed-components) explained how to bundle multiple component version into a transport archive.
+The section [Bundle Composed Components](#bundle-composed-components) explained how to bundle multiple component version into a transport archive.

 During the transfer, it is possible to include component references as local blobs.
 It is also possible to include references in a recursive way.